VESTRY COMMISSION DESCRIPTIONS

 A diocesan-wide renewal movement, open to high school students and similar to Cursillo.

 A diocesan-wide renewal movement, open to middle school students and similar to Happening.

-The Pastoral Care Commission is under the direction of the Rector.
-It tends to the needs of the congregation as well as the needs of people outside our church community.
-The Rector represents this Commission on the Vestry, oversees the various activities of the Commission, ensures that each committee and activity is properly staffed, and works to improve and expand the overall Commission.
-The Pastoral Care side of this Commission currently includes the following areas:
+The Pastoral Care Commission tends to the needs of the congregation as well as the needs of people outside our church community.
+The Commission Chair represents this Commission on the Vestry and oversees the various activities of the Commission, ensuring that each committee and activity is properly staffed, and works to improve and expand the overall Commission.
+Pastoral Care Commission currently includes the following areas:

 Prayer Chain – a support system of prayers for our church family and others known to us.

 Keep-In-Touch – a daily check on various members living alone.

 Manna - freshly prepared meals or frozen meals stored for members who have some need to receive meals that only need to be heated up (members who are sick, recovery from surgery or undergoing some other event that makes cooking difficult).